-Skip to content
+Skip to main content

-1. Create a Voice Application
+Step 1: Create a Voice Application

 Your browser app needs a backend to tell Vobiz how to handle calls.

-1. Log in to the Vobiz Console.
+Log in to the Vobiz Console and navigate to Voice → Applications.

 // The server receives a request with a 'To' parameter